K01603779/Master_ReactvieServers/MessageServer/Node.js/MessageServer/README.md

   Using the command  ``add;[User];[Gropname]``

-  would sent a group request to the specifed user
+  would sent a group request to the specified user

   e.g. ``add;TestUser1;Testgroup1``
 - accept a group request